-On March 31, 2023, Standard & Poor's changed its outlook from Stable to Negative.
+On March 31, 2023, Standard & Poor's changed its outlook from Stable to Negative but kept the solvency rating at BBB.
+On September 11, 2023, Standard and Poor's returned its outlook for the ENGIE Energia Chile risk rating to Stable because of the improvement in the company's liquidity.
 In October 2022, Fitch Ratings lowered the international long-term debt rating of Engie Energia Chile from BBB+ to BBB while maintaining the Stable outlook.
 Nationally, in October 2022 Fitch Ratings lowered the Company's solvency rating to AA-, with a Stable outlook, while in December 2022, Feller-Rate ratified the rating of AA- with a Stable outlook.
 Both agencies maintain the rating of Engie Energia Chile's shares as 1st Class, Level 2.